Data Integrity - Formatting Your Data for Reflektive

 - If your company meets our initial requirements, we then try to set up a recurring sync so that our systems are able to stay up to date and that all your employee information is good to go.
 Your organization HAS to send us the full file each time (meaning, it contains ALL ACTIVE EMPLOYEES).
 New employees are added, and terminated users are omitted from your data sheet.
 Additionally, relational changes (eg: employees are promoted or have changed teams, and thus have new managers) must be accounted for in the manager's column.

 - Before you send us this data, we have templates (we attached a template "accounts.csv" which has the required headers - remember, everything MUST match with what you see in the template) that you can reference to ensure that Reflektive is ingesting clean data.
 Even small errors can prevent our system from accepting your data, so an eye for detail is very important when you format your data for us.
-A template with dummy information filled out as well as annotations so you understand what all the headers mean can be viewed here:

 - For certain employees, like a CEO, please leave the manager_login field blank, since they aren't reporting to anyone.